 - Write quarterly news articles and updates concerning zoo education activities in the region for inclusion on the IZE web site;

 - IZE Journal: Provide material for the Journal either by writing, or soliciting articles related to the Journal;

 - Review IZE Journal abstracts, rate them and communicate rating to the IZE Journal Editor.

 - Edit articles and translate into English, if necessary.

 This person is a representative of the Chair of the WAZA Education Committee.

-Adopted and put into force by the General Assembly at the 18th Biennial Conference in Pretoria, South Africa, 13th day of October 2006 On behalf of the International Zoo Educators Association.
+Adopted and put into force by the General Assembly at the 21st Biennial Conference in Hong Kong, China, 3rd day of September 2014 On behalf of the International Zoo Educators Association.